High school volleyball: Holmen fights off La Crosse Aquinas to remain tops in MVC

 The extended second set established a key point for both teams.
 The one with the better reaction could build a big advantage, and the team that reacted better was Holmen, which controlled the third set before holding Aquinas off in another competitive fourth.

-"That (second) game was such a marathon," Holmen coach Sammi Maier said.
-"It was so back and forth, and there were so many long rallys, a minute at a time.
+“That (second) game was such a marathon,” Holmen coach Sammi Maier said.
+“It was so back and forth, and there were so many long rallies, a minute at a time.

 “But coming out of that and being consistent was a big thing for us.
 We didn’t turn that loss into errors, and the girls did a good job of staying level-headed.”